Aggravated Circumstances DUI in Ohio

 If your blood alcohol content (BAC) was at least .17 percent after a DUI arrest, you will face enhanced penalties, such as a mandatory minimum jail sentence of three days.

-Child Endangerment Ohio
+Child Endangerment Punishment in Ohio

 Child endangerment occurs when there is a passenger who is under 18 years old in the vehicle at the time of the DUI arrest.
 Ohio courts can enhance a DUI sentence if child endangerment is a factor.